-An important factor to consider is the danger of obsolescence in planning early.
-For example, where even the most advanced facility designs may not be socially or legally acceptable in 10 years because of new standards in health and safety or for the environment.
+An important factor to consider is the danger of obsolescence in planning early, for example, where even the most advanced facility designs may not be socially or legally acceptable in 10 years time because of new standards in health and safety or for the environment.
 Sports too may become less popular over time.
 This is something Japanese architect Isozaki (2001) suggests is a concern to some sports architects and that they therefore consider sustainable design for sports facilities as an insurmountable problem.
-Far from advocating that long-term planning is not necessary, he suggests that the answer lies in adaptability of design, where good design will allow for change of use over time.
+However, far from advocating that long-term planning is not necessary, he suggests that the answer lies in adaptability of design, where good design will allow for change of use over time.
 Such design would necessitate the early planning of after-use and identification of after-users.
+It would also require the inclusion of architects very early in the planning process.

 Negative impact mainly comes in the form of superfluous physical structures.
 The term often used is 'white elephant' and host cities and supporting governments are keen to avoid such obsolescence and drains on further funding.
-The Olympic Stadium built for the Montreal Olympics in 1976 is a famous example and is often and still referred to as a white elephant.
+The Olympic Stadium built for the Montreal Olympics in 1976 is a famous example and has often been referred to as a white elephant.
 The cost of the building of the stadium left the city with enormous debt.
 The stadium was unfinished at the time of the Olympics and cost overruns and engineering problems meant that it was not completed until 1987.
 In order to pay off the debt, the government used national lotteries, taxes on tobacco products and property to diffuse the cost onto Quebec citizens.
+It eventually achieved final payment only in late 2007.

-In addition to new facilities and venues there is also the need to plan for the infrastructure that is required to serve these facilities.
-In building facilities in disused and outer-city areas there arises the need to provide adequate transportation if only for the event itself.
+In addition to new facilities and venues, there is also the need to plan for the infrastructure that is required to serve these facilities.
+In building facilities in disused and outer-city areas, there arises the need to provide adequate transportation if only for the event itself.
+Depending on the size of the event, of course, there may be a need to enhance existing inner-city provision too.
 High on the list of any scrutiny of Olympic bids are the provisions made for people flow (IOC, 2002).
-For example, intended for Athens 2004 are, 120 kilometres of new roads, an expanded metro system, a new traffic management centre and a new international airport (Athens 2004, 2002a).
-The planning for the provision of transportation infrastructure clearly goes hand-in-hand with the facility plans.
-The Homebush Olympic zone in Sydney also required considerable new transport infrastructure to provide links to the city.
-However, if the facilities that this type of infrastructure serves become underused then the knock on effect can be that they too become white elephants.
+For example, intended for Athens 2004 were, 120 kilometres of new roads, an expanded metro system, a new traffic management centre and a new international airport (Athens 2004, 2002a).
+The planning for the provision of transportation infrastructure clearly goes handin-hand with the plans for facilities.